-Program Manager: James Hatch Email: jhatch@frederick.edu Phone: 301.624.2769
+Program Manager: Jonathan Southard Email: jsouthard@frederick.edu Phone: 301.624.2753

 Provides a core of courses which enables the student to transfer to a four-year college and major in computer science.
 The program is designed to give broad coverage of both mathematics and computer science which is comparable to that offered in the first two years of a four-year college's computer science major with an emphasis on object-oriented design and programming.